 If you are pursuing a domestic infant adoption (also called a private adoption) then you will pay agency fees.
 When it comes to agency fees and the total cost of adoption in Florida, you should look for an agency that will give you an honest estimate of the cost upfront.

-Conversely, an agency without fixed fees may ramp up its charges later in the process.
+Conversely, an agency with hidden fees may ramp up its charges later in the process.
 This is a trap that many individuals fall into, as many agencies quote a low figure upfront and then increase fees when the process is too far along to stop.

 There are many surprises on this journey, but your Florida adoption costs shouldn’t be one of them.
-Work with an agency with fixed fees to avoid surprise cost increases.
+Work with an agency that gives honest upfront estimates to avoid surprise cost increases.